alexandrecpacheco/schedule.api/README.md

     user: "admin@gmail.com"
     password: "admin123@`

-The API will be create automatically the database name 'schedule' where you appointed on Connection String;
+The API will be created automatically and the database name is 'schedule' where you appointed on Connection String;